Top 10 Famous Places to Visit in Peshawar

 Food is the most important part of Peshawar as the individuals of Peshawar are foodies and love to cook as well.
 There are several best restaurants in Peshawar.
 The most famous food of Peshawar is Tikka and Karhai.
 You may not get surprised to hear that most of the famous places of Peshawar had a historical background.
 In this blog, we are going to talk about the top 10 places to visit in Peshawar.

 List of Top 10 Places to Visit in Peshawar:

 - Shahi Bagh

 1. Shahi Bagh

 Shahi Bagh is the oldest garden from Mughal Era.
 It is located near Faqirabad in Peshawar.
 This Garden was made by the Mughals empires and later on ruled by Durrani.
 The total area of this majestic garden is about 100 acres.
 This Majestic park is the hub of social gatherings and one of the best picnic spots in Peshawar.
+There are also some of the famous cafes in Peshawar in the neighbourhood.
 This majestic Shahi Bagh which is also known as ‘The Royal Park’ consists of a fountain and Quaid-e-Azam memorial as well.
 When we talk about the food attractions in Peshawar, Shahi bagh is the most visited place of Peshawar as there are a lot of restaurants nearby the garden.